-Students work in small groups and are supported to transition to different locations to take part in structured activities.
-These include spending time in two college bases, working in our sixth form common room and spending time in a variety of work based learning environments in the community

-Working within smaller groups enables students to practise their independence and allows tutors to plan and deliver a more individualised study programme
+- Students work in small groups and are supported to transition to different locations to take part in structured activities.
+These include spending time in three college bases, working in our sixth form common room and spending time in a variety of work based learning environments both on site and in the community. - Working within smaller groups enables students to practise their independence and allows tutors to plan and deliver a more individualised study programme. - In the 6[TM] Form, the curriculum is sequenced according to the programmes of study being undertaken to achieve the OCR Life and Living Skills Award.
+This means that in Literacy, Numeracy and PSHE the units studied each term should compliment the work they are doing for their OCR Award.